Secure your VoIP: encryption HOWTO using openvpn and asterisk

 The very basic configuration of Asterisk for creating a private network is not difficult, essentially you need to edit only two files from /etc/asterisk, and you can use my sample files: sip.conf and extensions.conf.
 Check for 'voipjiri' entries in these files and edit them appropriately.
 Then change in sip.conf the localnet entries if you use different IP addresses for your local net and VPN.
 The externip and fromdomain entries are used if your asterisk should listen also publicly for unencrypted traffic.

-It is crucial to employ the option directmedia=no in sip.conf to ensure that all client-client voice RTP traffic will travel via the server, rather than through the simplest direct connection between two clients (which would be in plaintext).
+It is crucial to employ the option directmedia=no in sip.conf to ensure that all client-client voice RTP traffic will travel via the server, rather than through the simplest direct connection between two clients (which would possibly be in plaintext, for example if a hardware VoIP phone not supporting VPN on a trusted LAN is included).
 Notice that this is the opposite of what is recommended for efficiency!

 5. Install and configure linphone or other VoIP program on the clients

 Linphone is a lightweight SIP VoIP client which works quite reliably.
 A sample config file for use with a private VPN network and privately numbered Asterisk SIP network is here.
 It assumes you have in your /etc/hosts declared hostname "vpn" for your vpn server 10.11.22.1 which runs also Asterisk, while 10.11.22.6 is the tun0 interface on the client.
-After the installation and troubleshooting is done and you get the calls through (with voice in both directions ;-)), it is a good idea to use Wireshark to check that your VoIP is really secure - whether all SIP handshaking as well as RTP streams do really go through the encrypted VPN!
+However, it is better to replace "vpn" by the numeric IP in the .linphonerc file, otherwise in some circumstances linphone might hang in the resolver in spite of vpn being declared in /etc/hosts After the installation and troubleshooting is done and you get the calls through (with voice in both directions ;-)), it is a good idea to use Wireshark to check that your VoIP is really secure - whether all SIP handshaking as well as RTP streams do really go through the encrypted VPN!
 Notice that on N900, the Maemo SIP client unfortunately has a bug, which prevents it from working correctly with VPN.
 But Linphone can be compiled in the scratchbox environment and installed on N900.
 (See my collection of tips and tricks for the Nokia N900 phone if you are interested.)

 Electronics page